 Latest Press Release

-MoreSteam.com is the leading global provider of online Lean Six Sigma training and Blended Learning technology, serving over 2,000 corporate clients and over 50% of the Fortune 500 with a full suite of Lean Six Sigma e-Learning courses, data analysis software, online project tracking software, and online testing, and process simulations and games.
-MoreSteam.com was launched in the year 2000 in response to the high cost of traditional Six Sigma training and tools, and has now trained over 340,000 Lean Six Sigma professionals.
-MoreSteam's mission is to enable people to advance the performance of their organizations by delivering powerful tools for process improvement to the widest possible audience at the lowest price available..
+MoreSteam.com is the leading global provider of online Lean Six Sigma training and Blended Learning technology serving over 50% of the Fortune 500 with a full suite of Lean Six Sigma eLearning courses, data analysis software, discrete event simulation software, online project tracking software, online testing tools, and project simulations and games.
+MoreSteam.com has trained 506,000+ individuals since the year 2000.
+MoreSteam's mission is to enable people to advance the performance of their organizations by delivering powerful tools for process improvement to the widest possible audience at the lowest price available.

 For more information about MoreSteam.com, visit: https://www.moresteam.com/.

-Contact: - phone: (614) 602-8190; email: firstname.lastname@example.org.
+Contact: Ellen Milnes - phone: (614) 602-8190; email: firstname.lastname@example.org.